Applicants to the M.P.H. must demonstrate adequate preparation to complete graduate study for the M.P.H. degree.

 All admission decisions are based upon full review of all information in the application in order to ensure fairness and to balance the limitation of any single indicator.
 Strong preference for admission will be given to applicants with at least one year of public health-related work experience, either paid or unpaid.

 - Completion of the SOPHAS online application and payment of the application fee.
+The SOPHAS is a centralized application service for schools and programs of public health.

 - A baccalaureate degree or equivalent from an accredited college or university (for U.S. degrees, accreditation by one of the six regional accrediting associations: MSA, NASC, NCA, NEASC-CIHE, SACS-CC or WACS-Sr.).